 ■ EOS is globally championing the Additive Manufacturing (AM) technology.
 Is the Indian market adopting it?

-AM is a key manufacturing technology, being globally adopted for a new value proposition to products and customers.
+Additive Manufacturing is a key manufacturing technology, being globally adopted for a new value proposition to products and customers.
 EOS, a pioneer of AM for 30 years, brought AM from prototyping to manufacturing using end-to-end process chain covering machine, materials and process parameters.
 The early adopters were Aerospace, Space, Dental and Medical.
 EOS certifies the AM components’ mechanical properties.

 EOS spends 50+ million Euros in R&D annually and believes that their key differentiator is ‘Quality.’
 In India, initially, the Dental industries adopted Metal AM in production.
 Then, Aerospace and Space acted similarly.
 Medical and Tooling also embraced it.
 Gradually, every Indian industry is adopting AM.